nickbild/resume/README.md

 # Relevant Experience

-**Technical Solutions Engineer II for Sprint Corporation, Maitland, FL.**
+**Technical Solutions Engineer III for Sprint Corporation, Maitland, FL.**
 **June 2018-Present.**
 - Architected and developed large enterprise-scale applications in Python and Golang.
 - Extended and debugged legacy applications in Perl.